Vegan Back-to-School Looks for Fall 2024

 Faux Leather 4ever

-Vegan leather jackets continue to be classics that are in demand year after year.
-Look for animal-free materials such as synthetic leather, polyurethane (or PU), “man-made” materials, and waxed cotton.
-There are also many innovative options on the market, like pineapple, grape, apple, and cactus leather.
+Vegan leather jackets are classics that are in demand year after year.
+Look for animal-free materials, such as synthetic leather, polyurethane (or PU), “man-made” materials, and waxed cotton.
+There are also many innovative options—like pineapple, grape, apple, and cactus leather—on the market.

-Maybe you’re an athlete, or maybe you simply enjoy big loungewear energy—either way, you’re in luck, because sporty shorts sets, leggings, jerseys, and sneakers are all on trend.
-Not only are these gorg Pureactive Pocket Leggings by Pact made using organic cotton in a fair-trade facility, they also offset 16.3 pounds of carbon, which helps push back against climate change and fight for a world that animals can thrive in.
+Whether you’re an athlete or you simply enjoy big loungewear energy, you’re in luck—sporty shorts sets, tenniscore sneakers, golf attire, leggings, and jerseys are all on trend.
+Not only is this gorg Cool Stretch Lounge Pant by Pact made using organic cotton in a fair-trade facility, it also offsets 5 pounds of carbon, which helps push back against climate change and fight for a world that animals can thrive in.

 ‘Making a Statement’ Jacket

-Statement jackets are all about flaunting your unique identity and making you feel your best in any scenario.
+Statement jackets are all about flaunting your unique identity and feeling your best in any scenario.
 Why not make a literal statement with yours?
-Wear your empathy loud and proud by bedazzling your jacket with animal rights patches and buttons.
+Wear your empathy loud and proud by bedazzling your jacket with animal rights–themed patches and buttons.

 Baggy Jeans